Pharyngoplasty - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Pharyngoplasty can last up to two hours depending on the type being performed.
 All are done under general anesthesia, and steps may vary per procedure.

 • Pharyngeal flap: This procedure addresses VPI by taking a flap of tissue from the back of the throat and attaching it to the palate with dissolvable stitches.
-It closes the gap between the palate and throat while leaving small openings for nasal breathing.
+It closes the gap between the palate and throat.
+Two small openings, known as lateral ports, on either side of the flap allow for nasal breathing.

 • Sphincter pharyngoplasty: Also for VPI, this surgery involves taking tissue flaps from behind each tonsil and stitching them across the back of the throat to narrow the space and prevent nasal air leakage during speech, with one small port for nasal breathing.